paolo2000h/java-advanced-features/README.md

-Projects for laboratory - Java Advanced Features 2023
+# Projects for the course - Java Advanced Features 2023

 Description of each laboratory (polish):